 Various statistics and studies over the last five years have made it clear that employers often misjudge the popularity of the employee benefits they offer – mainly because they increasingly focus on their own benefits rather than those of the employees.
 As a competitive advantage, however, these supposed benefits were soon no longer able to achieve success in the “war for talent”.
 Many companies are therefore faced with the question of what would be suitable benefits.
 To answer this question, however, it is first necessary to clarify what makes good employee benefits in the first place:

-Truly good corporate benefits are not only important for employer branding, but above all for establishing a stable relationship with employees.
+Truly good corporate benefits are not only important for employer branding but above all for establishing a stable relationship with employees.
 And as it’s common in interpersonal relationships, meeting at eye level and mutual understanding are basic values.
 If benefits express recognition and appreciation, that is certainly nice.
 But it is much nicer and more motivating when employees feel understood and supported in their needs.
-“Added value” is the key word here.
+“Added value” is the keyword here.

-What are benefits with added value
+What are employee benefits with added value?

-So really good employee benefits are those that offer employees added value appropriate to their lifestyle.
-To create added value, employers need to learn to understand the mindset of different generations of employees – especially those of the labour market-dominating Generations X (1965-1979), Y (1980-1995) and the upcoming Generation Z (1996-2010).
+Really good employee benefits are those that offer employees added value appropriate to their lifestyle.
+To create added value, employers need to learn to understand the mindset of different generations of employees, especially those of the labour market-dominating Generations X (1965-1979), Y (1980-1995) and the upcoming Generation Z (1996-2010).
 Because there is something that unites all three otherwise quite different generations: they do not want to work at the expense of their own health and/or have to sacrifice important family and leisure time under any circumstances.
 In addition, the younger generations have the desire to do something meaningful, to contribute to something big and, at the same time, to be able to achieve self-fulfilment.

-H2 Top 10 most sought-after corporate benefits
+Top 10 most sought-after corporate benefits

 What are the most popular benefits for employees?
 Although company cars, company mobile phones, and good training and development opportunities are still very popular as corporate benefits, for some years now the focus has increasingly shifted to self-fulfilment and work-life balance.
 And this is exactly where today’s employee benefits should start, as our top 10 most popular employee benefits illustrate.